 Creating an everyday carry kit that’s compact enough to slip into your pocket whenever you’re out is an excellent way to ensure you remain prepared at a moment’s notice but as with other areas of preparedness, there are ways to further refine and extend the effectiveness of your gear with a bit of planning.

 We’ve covered the importance of keeping a comprehensive bug out bag and while you may find yourself initially separated from your survival gear when an emergency situation presents itself (maybe you’re at the office or out picking up the groceries), having a carefully considered EDC kit or a set of everyday carry essentials on your person can make all the difference when it comes to getting back to your bag and implementing your reaction plan.

 One of the most effective ways to prepare yourself in advance so you can have the maximum response impact during an unfolding situation is to build in layers of reaction planning for when a disaster strikes.

 By “layers”, we’re really talking about the order of preference of go-to solutions when you need to act immediately.

 Think of this kind of like when you (or someone you’re with) sustains an injury – the crucial first response is to apply emergency triage or first aid, then getting the ambulance and EMT’s on the scene as soon as possible is the next critical objective, while reaching the hospital and receiving full medical attention is the ultimate objective.

-So it also goes in an imminent or unfolding disaster situation – your EDC becomes the first line of defense in your response and reaction plan.
+So it also goes in an imminent or unfolding disaster situation – your everyday carry kit becomes the first line of defense in your response and reaction plan.

 While the ultimate goal in such a situation is to get to a place where you can implement your full reaction strategy (maybe evacuating to a bug out location), the immediate objective is to calmly and effectively deal with the developing situation.